As an Amazon Associate we earn from qualifying purchases.

 If you have ever washed a dish before, you know you need to add water to the soap to make it work.
 This step accomplishes two things:

 - It is getting as much food and grease off the pan as possible

 - It is allowing as much of that soap to come into contact with the metal as possible.

 Do not ever rinse in cold water, as this can solidify the fat in the pan, turning into a waterproof layer and a pain to clean off.

 Step 3: Soak With Baking Soda Overnight (Optional)

 If you have burned on food you are going to need some help from baking soda.
-We have an entire section on this below, but in general, you need to know that baking soda will both help break up and lift burnt food off the pan.
+I have an entire section on this below, but in general, you need to know that baking soda will both help break up and lift burnt food off the pan.

 Apply baking soda liberally and cover with just enough water to cover the burnt parts.
 If there is burning on the side of the pan, you can make a baking soda paste with water and apply that way.

 Never mix baking soda with vinegar when applying to a pan – you are just making really expensive fizzy water.

 Step 4: Rub Cookware Down With a Sponge and Soap